micro-community/development/docs/pages/concepts/platform.markdown

 # Platform

-[M3O](https://m3o.com) is a platform for cloud native development.
+[**M3O**](https://m3o.com) is a platform for cloud native development.

 ## Overview

 M3O is Micro as a Service.
-We take the open source framework (v3 and beyond) and host it as a service in the cloud.
+We take the open source [**Micro**](https://github.com/micro/micro) framework (v3 and beyond) and host it as a service in the cloud.
 Think managed kubernetes, elasticsearch, etc or how we prefer to see it git and github.
 Git is a phenomenal tool for distributed version control and GitHub provides essentially git hosting as a service.

 Micro is a fantastic tool for writing cloud native services.
 M3O is Micro hosted as a service.

+## Features

+We're starting with a Dev tier focused on small teams and individuals.
+You likely don't want to manage infrastructure and want to focus on Go based microservices development in the cloud.
+That's what we're here for.
+Where Netlify is the frontend.
+Micro is the backend and M3O is the host.

+We're offering a Dev tier to start which provides the following:

+- Fully managed Micro as a Service
+- Upto 5 collaborators
+- Upto 10 services
+- Fair usage limits

 ## Getting Started